tasmota/tasmotizer/README.md

  - Send configuration to flashed device via serial: one-click configure of Wifi (including recovery AP), MQTT, Module and/or Template

- - Single-click get the IP of your device
+ - Single-click get the IP of your device (DISCLAIMER: this functionality depends on the current state of your device, so it might require a few tries to get the proper result)

  - Dark theme: proven to increase flashing speed and reliability